wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 You can check what changes occurred in API structure within the specified period of time.
 To do that, from the **Changes since** filter, select the appropriate period or date.
 The following markers will be displayed in the endpoint list:

 * **New** for the endpoints added to the list within the period.
-* **Changed** for the endpoints that have some changes in their parameter list:

-    * Have new parameters - these parameters will be marked
+* **Changed** for the endpoints that have new or removed parameters.
+In the details of the endpoint such parameters will have a corresponding mark.
-    * Have removed parameters - these parameters will be marked

 * **Removed** for the endpoints that did not receive any traffic within the period.
-For each endpoint this period will be different (depending on the number of calls to this endpoint that have been previously seen and their frequency).
+For each endpoint this period will be different - calculated based on the statistics of accessing each of the endpoint.
 If later the "removed" endpoint is discovered as having some traffic again it will be marked as "new".

 Using the **Changes since** filter only highlights the changed endpoints among the others.
 If you want to see only changes, additionally use the **Changes in API structure** filter where you can select one or several types of changes: